Everyone should have an easy and outrageously delicious chicken noodle soup recipe! Look no further because you just found THE BEST!

 The best part of making this soup?
 Well, you’ll see that I’m doing it with my two year-old granddaughter!
 Yes, I love having her in the kitchen with me at this young age because she is learning so so much.
 It’s an entire time of sensorial explorations and neural pathways firing!

 Yep, kids in the kitchen do slow you down.
 Yep, I have more messes.
 But, it’s worth every extra minute of clean up and getting the kitchen back in order.
+And, when cooking with those little ones, it’s important to let them feel important.
+And, you can do that by supplying them with their own tools that fit their little hands.
+Check out my picks.

 ‘Avee’ (pronounced: Ahhhhveeee) loves having her sweet angel in the kitchen for ‘cooking school’.
 Since she couldn’t say ‘Mama Ally’, she named me ‘Avee’.
 Just the more special!
 Imagine her chef skills in a few years.